There are two ways to add new functions to MySQL:

 `udf_example.so' (the exact name may vary from platform to platform).

 `/usr/lib'.
-On many systems, you can set the LD_LIBRARY
+On many systems, you can set the LD_LIBRARY or

-environment variable to point at the directory where
+LD_LIBRARY_PATH environment variable to point at the directory where

 you have your UDF function files.
-The dlopen
+The dlopen manual page tells you

 which variable you should use on your system.
 You should set this in

-or safe_mysqld
+mysql.server or safe_mysqld and restart mysqld.

-After the library is installed, notify mysqld
+After the library is installed, notify mysqld about the new

 functions with these commands: